-(This post has been brought to you by the efforts of my 45 astonishingly awesome Patrons!
+(This post has been brought to you by the efforts of my 43 wise and wonderful Patrons!
 Visit my Patreon page to learn how to become one of them.)

 I feel obliged to write something about the recent shake-up to FetLife, which has resulted in (among other things) my decision to stop using the site as a venue for my stories.
 Let’s start with the informational part first, for those of you unaware of the situation (or, for that matter, unaware of FetLife):

 FetLife is a social media site devoted to kink, originally started in 2008 by a man named John Baku who wanted to make it easier for practitioners to find each other.
 The site allows you to set up a profile which lists your fetishes, so that you can then find others with the same fetish and message each other; it also gives you the ability to start interest groups and plan events.
 It’s become a staple site for the BDSM community for the same reasons Facebook became such a popular vanilla site–there’s a large audience, and most people find it easier to use the tools that FetLife has to organize their local community than to create their own.